On the role of semismoothness in the implicit programming approach to selected nonsmooth optimization problems: On the ImP approach to mathematical programs with equilibrium constraints

-We solved several MPECs of this type with various numbers of players $(l+1)$ and commodities $(n)$.
-Here we report results of an academic example fully described in \cite[p.~1480]{GfrOutVal23}.
+We solved first an academic example fully described in \cite[p.~1480]{GfrOutVal23}.
 To solve the problems, we used the code BTNCLC from the family of BT codes; see \cite{SZUG} and \cite{SZ}.
-With $n=3$, $l=4$ and $m=12$ and the required accuracy $\epsilon=10^{-6}$ we needed 44 iterations to obtain the results presented in Table~\ref{Tab1}.
+With $n=3$, $l=4$ and $m=12$ and the required accuracy $\epsilon=10^{-6}$ we needed 44 iterations to obtain the productions displayed in Table~\ref{Tab1}.

-In Table \ref{Tab2} we present the values of the loss functions and compare them with the ones of the non-cooperative strategy.
-We see that the leader only gains 17,98 units with the Stackelberg strategy, whereas the followers loose between 31,25 units (Follower 2) and 92,87 units (Follower 1).
+In Table \ref{Tab2} we present the values of the loss functions and compare them with the ones of the non-cooperative strategy computed in \cite{GfrOutVal23}.
+We see that the Leader only gains 17,98 units with the Stackelberg strategy, whereas the Followers loose between 31,25 units (Follower 2) and 92,87 units (Follower 1).

+This small problem can be solved within split seconds.
+In order to test the numerical efficiency of the suggested approach we increased the dimensions regardless the economic meaning of the corresponding model.
+We considered randomly generated problems for several combinations of players and commodities as in \cite{GfrOutVal23}, where as the Leader always the first firm was selected.
+We always have that $m=l\cdot n=1000$.
+As starting point we chose $\ee x0=(1,,\ldots,1)^T\in\R^n$ and the stopping tolerance for the BT- algorithm was chosen as $\epsilon = 10^{-6}\norm{\ee \xi0}$, where $\ee\xi0$ denotes the pseudosubgradient returned by our oracle at $\ee x0$.
+The computations were performed in MATLAB on a single core (Intel i7-14700 CPU, 2.10 GHz) of a standard desktop.

+Note that due to the nonsmooth costs of change the Leader has a nonsmooth objective.
+Further, the evaluation of $S(x)$ amounts to the solution of a nonsmooth Nash equlibrium problem, which is a very difficult task itself.
+To the best of our knowledge there is no other method able to solve an MPEC of such complexity and size.